hashgraph/did-sdk-java/docs/did-user-guide.md

 ## DID Generation

 A DID is represented in SDK as `HcsDid` object and can be easily converted to it's DID string form by calling its `toDid()` or `toString()` method.
-New decentralized identifiers can be generated in multiple handly ways:
+New decentralized identifiers can be generated in multiple handy ways:

 - from already instantiated network: